CT-Hackerspace/cth-website/site/blog/hacking-the-holidays-party-at-ct-hackerspace-wednesday-night-12-12-2018.md

 author: Bill
 ---

-# Hacking the Holidays Party at CT Hackerspace Wednesday Night, 12/12/2018

 **Hacking the Holidays Party at CT Hackerspace** **Wed, 12/12/2018 – 7:00pm to ???** **Come celebrate the holidays at CT Hackerspace Wednesday**